The Real truth: Formulas, structures and theories

 \section{Formulas, structures and theories}

 In this section we begin the description of $\RR$-valued logic.
+We remain rather informal, in order not to bother a supposedly experienced reader with a number of minor details.

-A \emph{language}, or \emph{signature}, $L$ a set of symbols which we call \emph{propositions}, or \emph{proposition letters}.
-The set of \emph{formulas} is the least set containing propositional letters and closed under the connectives in the set $\{0, +,\wedge\}\cup\QQ$, where $0$ is logical constant; rational numbers are unary connectives; $+, \wedge$ are binary connectives.
+We identify a \emph{language} $L$ with its extralogical symbols.
+So language $L$ is a set of symbols that we call \emph{proposition letters}.
+The set of \emph{formulas} is the least set containing the proposition letters and closed under the connectives in the set $\{0, +,\wedge\}\cup\QQ$, where $0$ is a logical constant; rational numbers are unary connectives; $+, \wedge$ are binary connectives.

+Our choice of connectives is inspired by Riesz spaces (see \cite{Aliprantis}), in the same way as the connectives of classical logic are inspired by Boolean algebras.

 We also consider an extension of logical symbols obtained by adding the logical constant $1$.
-We shall refer to these two settings as to the \emph{basic} and to the \emph{extended} case respectively.
+We shall refer to these two settings as the \emph{restricted} and the \emph{extended} case respectively.

 More explicitly, all proposition letters are formulas and, if $\phi$ and $\psi$ are formulas, then so are: